 Grassy Dread [Rob and Amren]: Naturally!
 The creative core of Grassy Dread consists of Amren Acree and Rob Burns as a writing/production/performance duo.
 We both grew up in two very distant and different worlds – Hawaii and New York.
 We were exposed to lots of different rhythms that shaped us as artists.

 Altwire [Omayra Lopez]: What’s your writing process like?

 Grassy Dread [Rob and Amren]: By the time that our paths crossed we each embodied very diverse viewpoints on how reggae music should sound based on our musical backgrounds.
-In coming together we strive to set aside differences and allow for new vision to take over – One that combines the best of both worlds.
-East coast Hip-Hop and Dancehall flavors feature side by side with west coast Cali-Roots and Jawaiian tastes.
+In coming together we strive to set aside differences and allow for a new vision to take over – One that combines the best of both worlds.
+East Coast Hip-Hop and Dancehall flavors feature side by side with west coast Cali-Roots and Jawaiian tastes.

-To respect and preserve the universality and authenticity of what reggae music has imparted to us our writing process usually resembles a type of back-n-forth collaborative effort where one will come with an idea and, after articulating and forming it in basic terms, will pass it along to the other, giving full creative license and trusting him to bring his expertise to the idea and do “his thing” with the song.
+To respect and preserve the universality and authenticity of what reggae music has imparted to us our writing process usually resembles a type of back-n-forth collaborative effort where one will come up with an idea and, after articulating and forming it in basic terms, will pass it along to the other, giving full creative license and trusting him to bring his expertise to the idea and do “his thing” with the song.